lessandro-ugulino/simplifying-k8s/Day1.md

 Minikube is a great way to start learning how to work with Kubernetes.

 You can deploy Minikube on Linux, macOS, and Windows.
 We’ll demonstrate on Ubuntu Linux.
-With this tutorial, you should be able to get a Kubernetes environment up and running in less than ten minutes.
+With this tutorial, you should be able to get a Kubernetes environment up and running in less than 15 minutes.

 ## Requirements